garykac/plotto/README.md

 ## Donate

-If you find this project useful, please consider [donating to the Internet Archive at archive.org](https://archive.org/donate/).
+If you find this project useful, consider [donating to the Internet Archive at archive.org](https://archive.org/donate/).
 The [Internet Archive](https://archive.org/) hosts digital copies of millions of books (including Plotto) that you can access and download for free.
 The digital version of Plotto used to start this project was downloaded from the [Internet Archive](https://archive.org/).